 Meatball stew is a versatile dish that can be customized in many ways to suit different tastes and dietary preferences.
 Here are a few variations of meatball stew that are worth trying:

 - Spicy Meatball Stew: For those who like it hot, adding spices like cumin, chili powder, and paprika can give the stew a spicy kick.
 Jalapeño peppers or hot sauce can also be added for extra heat.
-Adding diced tomatoes or tomato paste can give the stew a tangy flavor that complements the spiciness.

 Can I use homemade meatballs for meatball stew?